eXascaleInfolab/pytrec_eval/README.md

 `pValues = pytrec_eval.ttest(run0, [run1, run2], qrels, pytrec_eval.ndcg)`

-returns a dictionary mapping the name of run1 to the p-value obtained by comparing the NDCG score of run1 to the NDCG score of run0, and the name of run2 to the p-value obtained by comparing the NDCG score of run2 to the NDCG score of run0.
+returns a dictionary mapping the name of `run1` to the p-value obtained by comparing the NDCG score of `run1` to the NDCG score of `run0`, and the name of `run2` to the p-value obtained by comparing the NDCG score of `run2` to the NDCG score of `run0`.

 * Given two rankings it is possible to compute the *Kendall's tau correlation* between them as follows:

 `tau = pytrec_eval.rankSimilarity(ranking0, ranking1)`

-where ranking0 and ranking1 are lists of pairs (TrecRun, score) ordered by decreasing score.
+where `ranking0` and `ranking1` are lists of pairs `(TrecRun, score)` ordered by decreasing score.

 For more functions/details, please check the documentation strings in the Python source code.